How to: Use the Modules Window

 You can load symbols or specify a symbol path from the Modules window by using the shortcut menu.

 In the Modules window, you can see which modules have debugging symbols loaded.
 This information appears in the Symbol Status column.
 If the status says Skipped loadingCannot find or open the PDB file, or Loading disabled by include/exclude setting, you can direct the debugger to download symbols from the Microsoft public symbol servers or to load symbols from a symbol directory on your computer.
-For more information, see Specify Symbol (.pdb) and Source Files in the Visual Studio Debugger
+For more information, see Specify Symbol (.pdb) and Source Files

 In the Modules window, right-click a module for which symbols have not loaded.